Florent de Dinechin's research

 The PhD of Yohann Uguen attempted to embed this expertise in High-Level Synthesis (HLS) tools.
 This article shows that it enables arithmetic optimizations out of reach of the FloPoCo approach.

 Since I joined CITI Lab I have also been working on cores for signal processing, for instance fix-point arctangent, and FIR and IIR filters computing just right.
+With Anastasia Volkova, Silviu Filip, and Martin Kumm, we recently formalized the relationship between arithmetic errors and filter design, which opens a world of well-founded optimizations.

 I am also interested in designing new general purpose hardware operators, such as the mixed-precision fused multiply-and-add and correctly-rounded sum of products we proposed for the Kalray processor.
 With the PhD of Nicolas Brunie, we also investigated the benefits of a closely-coupled reconfigurable accelerator in the context of a massively multicore design.
 In the same line, the thesis of Andrea Bocco studied the hardware implementation of UNUM arithmetic.